Chai-mae/Automatic-Speaker-recognition/README.md

  ```
 ### Step 5: Identification

-In this step, first we define the predict_speaker function which takes as input the mfcc as well as the GMM model to calculate the score of each in order to return the maximum score as well as the predict_speaker below the function:
+In this step, first we define the predict_speaker function which takes as input the Mfccs as well as the GMM model to calculate the log-likelihood score of the provided data samples (mfcc_features) under the GMM model.
+The log-likelihood score indicates how well the given data samples fit the learned probability distribution of the GMM.
+A higher score suggests a better fit, while a lower score indicates a poorer fit.
+The function returns the maximum score as well as the predict_speaker.
  ```javascript
 def predict_speaker(mfcc_features, gmm_models):
     highest_score = -float('inf')